Are you looking for the best places to visit in Fuerteventura for an upcoming trip to the Canary Islands? If so, keep reading!

 Fuerteventura is truly a wonderful destination in the Canary Islands with its pure beaches, dunes, and hidden gems.

-One such treasure not to miss in Fuerteventura are the Ajuy Caves, a geological monument and a significant part of the island’s volcanic history.
+One such treasure not to miss in Fuerteventura is the Ajuy Caves, a geological monument and a significant part of the island’s volcanic history.

 Your tour of Ajuy Caves starts in the seaside village of Ajuy.
 A short 500-meter trail, crossing fossil dunes, takes you to the cave’s entrance.

 From the observation deck, you will see the cliffs and caves.
 You can enter one of them, but make sure to wear comfortable shoes and a warm jacket.